Longevity & Causes of Death

 Antarctic skuas (Catharacta antarctica), sheathbills (Chionis alba), and

 - Gulls and ibises eat 40% of African penguin eggs.

-- Fairy penguins rely on burrows and a nocturnal lifestyle to avoid predators such as swamp harriers, peregrines, gulls, snakes, rats, and lizards.
+- Little penguins rely on burrows and a nocturnal lifestyle to avoid predators such as swamp harriers, peregrines, gulls, snakes, rats, and lizards.

-- Historians believe that, for centuries, indigenous peoples have hunted some species of penguins and taken eggs.
+- Historians believe that, for centuries, indigenous peoples have hunted some species of penguins and taken eggs for centuries.